Chief Minister of State – Notes GK

 • Appointing and dismissing the other members of the state cabinet.

-• Presenting the state budget to the assembly.
+• Presents state budget to the assembly.

 • Maintaining law and order in the state.